rbevers/em_home/README.md

 # EM Home

 A barebones Node.js app using [Express 4](http://expressjs.com/).
-It is used to server up a dummy home page for demonstrating the login function from the EM App, with CORS support.
+It is used to serve up a dummy home page for demonstrating the login function from the EM App, with CORS support.

 ## Running Locally